2-satisfiability: Other applications

-2-satisfiability has also been applied to problems of recognizing undirected graphs that can be partitioned into an independent set and a small number of complete bipartite subgraphs, inferring business relationships among autonomous subsystems of the internet, and reconstruction of evolutionary trees.
+2-satisfiability has also been applied to problems of recognizing undirected graphs that can be partitioned into an independent set and a small number of complete bipartite subgraphs (the $k$-bisplit graphs), inferring business relationships among autonomous subsystems of the internet, and reconstruction of evolutionary trees.

 Complexity and extensions

 NL-completeness

-A nondeterministic algorithm for determining whether a 2-satisfiability instance is not satisfiable, using only a logarithmic amount of writable memory, is easy to describe: simply choose (nondeterministically) a variable v and search (nondeterministically) for a chain of implications leading from v to its negation and then back to v.
+A nondeterministic algorithm for determining whether a 2-satisfiability instance is not satisfiable, using only a logarithmic amount of writable memory, is easy to describe: simply choose (nondeterministically) a variable $v$ and search (nondeterministically) for a chain of implications leading from $v$ to its negation and then back to $v$.
 If such a chain is found, the instance cannot be satisfiable.
 By the Immerman–Szelepcsényi theorem, it is also possible in nondeterministic logspace to verify that a satisfiable 2-satisfiability instance is satisfiable.

 2-satisfiability is NL-complete, meaning that it is one of the "hardest" or "most expressive" problems in the complexity class NL of problems solvable nondeterministically in logarithmic space.
 Completeness here means that a deterministic Turing machine using only logarithmic space can transform any other problem in NL into an equivalent 2-satisfiability problem.
 Analogously to similar results for the more well-known complexity class NP, this transformation together with the Immerman–Szelepcsényi theorem allow any problem in NL to be represented as a second order logic formula with a single existentially quantified predicate with clauses limited to length 2.
 Such formulae are known as SO-Krom.
 Similarly, the implicative normal form can be expressed in first order logic with the addition of an operator for transitive closure.